Krunklehorn/io-scene-gzrs2/README.md

 * Exports empties, meshes, lights and cameras
 * Requires at least one world mesh
 * Requires at least one collision mesh or a world mesh marked with '+Collision'
-  * Collision geometry should form a closed surface with no overlaps or holes
+  * Collision geometry should form a closed surface with no overlaps, holes or concave polygons
   * Collision geometry should should appear red when viewed from out of bounds through the 'Face Orientation' overlay
 * Ignores anything not marked by the type system...
   * Empty: Spawn, Flare, Sound, Smoke, Item, Occlusion